lukaskierzek/KanjiLearn/README.md

 # Kanji Learn Web Page
-Web page to learn Kanji.
+Web page to learn Kanji in Polish.

 ## Table of contents
 * [Technologies Used](#technologies-used)